rackerlabs/rackspace-how-to/content/cloud-servers/managing-password-policies.md

 ### Setting policies for future new user accounts

-Password policies for new user accounts are stored in the **/etc/login.defs** configuration file.
+Cloud Servers stores password policies for new user accounts in the **/etc/login.defs** configuration file.
 This file contains a couple of useful options:

-- `PASS_MAX_DAYS`: Maximum number of days a password can be used.
+- `PASS_MAX_DAYS`: Maximum number of days you can use a password.
 - `PASS_MIN_DAYS`: Minimum number of days allowed between password changes.
 - `PASS_MIN_LEN`: Minimum acceptable password length.
-- `PASS_WARN_AGE`: Number of days that warning is given before a password expires.
+- `PASS_WARN_AGE`: Number of days before a password expires for giving a warning.

-By default these options are set to the following values:
+By default, Cloud Servers sets these options to the following values:

     PASS_MAX_DAYS 99999  PASS_MIN_DAYS 0  PASS_MIN_LEN 5  PASS_WARN_AGE 7